nsidc/granule-metgen/README.md

 When a granule has an associated `.spatial` file containing geodetic point data (≥3 points), MetGenC will automatically generate an optimized polygon to enclose the data points instead of using the basic point-to-point polygon method.
 This results in more accurate spatial coverage with fewer vertices.

 **This feature is optional but enabled by default within MetGenC.
 To disable or to change values**, edit the .ini file for the collection and add any or all of the following parameters and the values you'd like them to be.
-Largely the values shouldn't need to be altered, but should ingest fail for GPolygonSpatial errors, the attribute to add to the .ini file would be the `spatial_polygon_cartesian_tolerance`, and reducing the coordinate precision (e.g., .0001 => .01).
+Largely the values shouldn't need to be altered, but should ingest fail for GPolygonSpatial errors, the attribute to add to the .ini file would be the `spatial_polygon_cartesian_tolerance`, and decreasing the coordinate precision (e.g., .0001 => .01).

 **Configuration Parameters:**